The Urasenke Legacy

 Gempaku Sotan (1578-1658)

-Rikyu's grandson, Shuri, was born in Sakai on the 1st day of the 1st month, 1578.
+Rikyu's grandson, Shuri, son of Shoan and Okame, was born in Sakai on the 1st day of the 1st month, 1578.
 He began his Zen training at the age of eleven under the priest Shun'oku Soen, head priest of Sangen'in at Daitokuji temple in Kyoto, where he became known by the name Sotan.
 Later in life, he also used the names Gempaku, Genshuku, Totsutotsusai, and Kan'un.

 Sotan became the head of the Sen household in 1596, at the age of eighteen, when his father, Shoan, retired.
 He had two sons, Sosetsu and Soshu, by his first wife, and two more sons, Sosa and Senso, by his second wife, Soken, a former lady-in-waiting of Empress Tofukumon'in.

-Although Sotan shunned public office, he was an important cultural figure of his time, and was well acquainted with many members of the cultural elite, including HON'AMI Koetsu, the talented calligrapher, potter, and sword appraiser, and Empress Tofukumon'in, daughter of Shogun TOKUGAWA Hidetada and wife of Emperor Go-Mizuno'o, an important patron of the arts.
+Although Sotan shunned public office, he was an important cultural figure of his time, and was well acquainted with many members of the cultural elite, including the talented calligrapher, potter, and sword appraiser HON'AMI Koetsu, and the important patron of the arts, Empress Tofukumon'in, who was the daughter of Shogun TOKUGAWA Hidetada and wife of Emperor Go-Mizuno'o.

-Sotan is credited with playing a key role in the transmission of Rikyu's ideals of the Way of Tea; its survival to the present day is thought to be due in large part to his efforts.
-Sotan lived an austere, refined life based on his belief that the essence of Tea and Zen are the same.
-His simple tea utensils reflect his deep wabi philosophy, but he also designed a few gorgeous pieces which reflect the spirit of the exuberant Kan'ei period and his relationship to the imperial court.
+Sotan is credited with playing a key role in the transmission of Rikyu's ideals of chado; its survival to the present day is thought to be due in large part to his efforts.
+Sotan lived an austere, refined life based on his belief that the essence of chado and Zen are the same.
+His simple tea implements reflect his deep wabi philosophy, but he also designed a few gorgeous pieces which reflect the spirit of the exuberant Kan'ei period and his relationship to the imperial court.

 In 1646, Sotan retired, and Sosa became the head of the family.
-At the back of the property, Sotan built a small tea house, Konnichian.
-When his fourth son, Senso, found a position with the Maeda clan of Kaga, Sotan built the Yuin and Kan'untei tearooms, creating a compound separated from the main house.
+At the back of the property, Sotan built a small tea hut, Konnichian.
+Later, he also built the Yuin and Kan'untei tea rooms, creating a compound separated from the main house.
 Sotan died in 1658, at the age of eighty-one.
 His memorial is annually observed at Urasenke on November 19.

 Senso Soshitsu (1622-97)